mun-tonsi/debian-vagrant-osticket/README.md

 After a successfull "vagrant up", or after you have finsihed a manual setup, you should have fully installed and running OsTicket instance.

-This has the latest source code from [osTicket](https://github.com/osticket/osticket).
+This has the latest source code from [osTicket](https://github.com/osticket/osticket). i.e from the develop branch, however this can be changed from the variable `osticket_repo_version` in the vars/main.yml of the deployment playbook.

 If you wish to further modify the osTicket code, there is a script included which will pull a number of PRs and some branches from my own OsTicket fork.